Turbo Takeaways

 Some government benefits for seniors over 65 help pay for necessary repairs to your home to make it safer and more energy efficient.
 The USDA Repairs Grant is available to those who are 62 or older.
 If you live in a rural area, you may be able to get qualified repairs done for free.

-The Weatherization Assistance Program can help reduce your utility costs through necessary improvements, such as window replacement, door repairs, repairs to heating and cooling systems, and more.
+The Weatherization Assistance Program can help reduce your utility costs through necessary improvements, such as window replacement, door repairs, and repairs to heating and cooling systems.

 The Low-Income Home Energy Assistance Program (LIHEAP) can also help low-income seniors and households reduce their energy bills through free energy-related repairs and weatherization.